 Add sweet potato, tomatoes and their juice, broth, 1 cup water, and rosemary; season with salt and pepper.
 Bring to a boil, and reduce to a simmer.
 Cover; cook until potato is tender, 12 to 15 minutes.

-Stir in turkey; add escarole in two batches, waiting for the first batch to wilt before adding the second.
+Stir in turkey; add escarole in 2 batches, waiting for the first batch to wilt before adding the second.
 Cover, and simmer just until turkey is heated through.
 Season with salt and pepper.
 Serve.